Strzechowski/ActorCareers/Readme.md

 Beta version of ActorCareers.

-Be patient after clicking on a link, because heroku needs a moment to get application running.
-Link to heroku hosting: https://inzynier.herokuapp.com/praca_inzynierska

 The app is not fully finished, but I want to focus on different projects now.
 It was nice experience to play a bit with Django framework and to create my first web application.
 Maybe in the future I will come back to the framework.

 --------------